What is Integration Testing?

 If you want to test the interaction between multiple integration components, then it is termed as the component integration testing.
-If you want to test the interaction among integrated systems, then it is named as the system integration testing.
+If you want to test the interaction among integrated systems, then it you need to know more about system integration testing.
 Hence it is important to have a QA Testing Training & Certification to become an expert in the automation testing domain.

 Although each unit is tested independently, still defects may arise during integration because of the following reasons: